winitzki/scall/tutorial/programming_dhall.md

 - Use a general procedure for rewriting the recursive code of `f` into a hylomorphism, then implement that in Dhall using the depth-bounded function `hylo_N`.

 A   general procedure for converting recursive code to hylomorphisms is the HIT algorithm explained in a previous section.
-The HIT procedure applies to a wide range of recursive functions including the Egyptian division algorithm.
 We will now follow that procedure for the code of `egyptian_div_mod` shown above.

 A first problem is that